paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-013-national-housing.md

 Pub.
 L. 98–45, title I, as added Pub.
 L. 98–181, title I, Nov.
 30, 1983, 97 Stat.
 1153.

-#### Reports Respecting Elderly and Handicapped Housing Programs in Rural Areas, Etc.
+#### Reports Respecting Elderly and Handicapped Housing Programs in Rural Areas, etc.
 Pub.
 L. 96–153, title III, § 306(e), (f), Dec.
 21, 1979, 93 Stat.
 1113, required Secretary of Housing and Urban Development, not later than six months after Dec.
 21, 1979, to report to Congress on housing needs of elderly and handicapped in rural areas and recommend to Congress on means to reduce costs of program carried out under this section.

 #### Feasibility and Marketability of Projects; Assistance for Projects Servicing Low- and Moderate-Income Families